acm-97/acm-97/README.md

 I am a web programming enthusiast, eager to learn new technologies and skills, always looking for new and interesting projects where improve my skills.

 - 👯 I’m looking to collaborate on some of the amazing/interesting projects out there.
-- 🌱 I am constantly learning
+- 🌱 I am also always working on my own projects

 ## My skills